 Federal Law Enforcement Training Center (FLETC)

 FLETC provides career-long training to law enforcement professionals on how to identify indicators of human trafficking, immigration options available for potential trafficking victims, and how to conduct human trafficking investigations.
-FLETC developed a web-based human trafficking training course that teaches officers how to recognize human trafficking encountered during routine duties, how to protect victims, and how to initiate human trafficking investigations.
+FLETC developed a web-based human trafficking training course that teaches officers how to recognize human trafficking encountered during routine duties, protect victims, and initiate human trafficking investigations.

 The Blue Campaign logo conveys unity, strength, and innovation.
 The logo is representative of the unprecedented collaboration among our dedicated government and non-government partners in the fight against human trafficking.
 The color blue is internationally symbolic of human trafficking awareness, and the Blue Campaign’s name references the global anti-human trafficking symbols the Blue Heart and the Blue Blindfold, as well as the "thin blue line" of law enforcement.